myclarity/myclarity.github.io/terms-of-use.md

 (vii) You must not commit or engage in, or encourage, induce, solicit or promote, any conduct that would constitute a criminal offence, give rise to civil liability or otherwise violate any law or regulation.
 (viii) You must not deliberately impersonate any person or entity or otherwise misrepresents your affiliation with a person or entity, for example, by registering an account in the name of another person or company or sending messages or making comments using the name of another person.
-You agree to comply with the above conditions and acknowledge and agree that SmartDate has the right, in its sole discretion, to terminate your account or take such other action as we see fit if you breach any of the above conditions or any of the other terms of these Terms of Use.
+You agree to comply with the above conditions and acknowledge and agree that Clarity has the right, in its sole discretion, to terminate your account or take such other action as we see fit if you breach any of the above conditions or any of the other terms of these Terms of Use.
 This may include taking court action and/or reporting offending users to the relevant authorities.

-## User License Grant to SmartDate
+## User License Grant to Clarity

-Subject to the obligation to maintain the confidentiality of Personal Information about a user as identified in the Privacy Policy, You, as a user of the Services grant SmartDate a non-exclusive, fully paid-up, royalty-free, perpetual, and irrevocable license, throughout the universe, to use, reproduce, distribute, modify, adapt, prepare derivative works of, publicly display, publicly perform, communicate to the public, and otherwise utilize and exploit Personal Information and information about Your use of the Service to:
+Subject to the obligation to maintain the confidentiality of Personal Information about a user as identified in the Privacy Policy, You, as a user of the Services grant Clarity a non-exclusive, fully paid-up, royalty-free, perpetual, and irrevocable license, throughout the universe, to use, reproduce, distribute, modify, adapt, prepare derivative works of, publicly display, publicly perform, communicate to the public, and otherwise utilize and exploit Personal Information and information about Your use of the Service to:

-- improve the Service or the functionality of SmartDate;
+- improve the Service or the functionality of Clarity;
 - to respond to user inquiries or technological issues or problems;
 - to comply with applicable laws; for example, to respond to regulatory authorities responsible for oversight of government benefit programs or our operations; to parties or courts in the course of judicial or administrative proceedings; to law enforcement officials during an investigation